ramigs/nuxt-fauna-article/nuxt-fauna.md

 - Import list of repos from `./data.json`
 - Go through each repo, get the SVG logo and the hex color code from `simple-icons` and add the properties accordingly
-- Delete property `simpleIconsName` from the repo, since we don't want to send it to the database
+- Delete property `simpleIconsName` from the repo, since we don't want to write it to the database
 - Use the driver to map over the array of repos and create a new document for each one, in the `Repo` collection